-Clownfish, pygmy seahorses, ornate ghost pipefish, and a multitude of nudibranchs bring smiles to every scuba dive on your Fiji liveaboard vacation!
+Clownfish, pygmy seahorses, ornate ghost pipefish, and a multitude of nudibranchs brings smiles to every scuba dive on your Fiji liveaboard vacation!
 With direct flights from several major cities worldwide, it is an easy destination to add to your dive log.

-To top off the exiting Fiji liveaboard scuba diving and experience some local culture, a visit to a Fijian village on one of the remote islands is arranged including a Kava ceremony and warrior dance.
+To top off the exciting Fiji liveaboard scuba diving and experience some local culture, a visit to a Fijian village on one of the remote islands is arranged including a Kava ceremony and warrior dance.
 As all guests are required to wear a traditional sulu (sarong, lava lava or wrap) when visiting the village, the Fiji Aggressor will provide you with one and to keep complimentary or you can bring your own.

 Getting There, Passports & Visa Documentation: